hermitpopcorn/advent-of-code-2023/README.md

 ## Day 13

 I cheated for this day.
 I swore I won't look at other people's solutions elsewhere until I've gone through all the days by myself, but this one made me break that promise... because I did not understand the part 2 question.
 Though reading the subreddit made me understood what the question wanted, unfortunately, I also read someone posting a general idea on how to solve it.
 So while I did figure out how to code it, I didn't solve the question itself.
 One and a half star for this day, I guess.

+## Day 14

+I felt both good and bad about this day's solution.

+Good because I figured out that rather than repeat the process 1000000000 times, I can just repeat it until I find a pattern.
+Once I got the pattern, I can just calculate which pattern the 1000000000th cycle is and then take that out of the pattern cache.
+Thankfully the pattern repeats without duplicates, so I can just do the quick and dirty `first half == second half` to decide whether the pattern is complete or not.

+Bad because, on top of that strange pattern-finding algorithm, I also did not refactor the part 1 solution.
+The part 1 solution I coded is VERY geared for part 1's solution, so much that 80% of it is unusable in part 2.
+Instead of refactoring it so that both solution share more code, I just created new functions and marched on.
+I even wrote two functions to parse the input file, even though I usually (on previous days) just write one and use it for both parts.
+Now the `lib.rs` file feels like it's filled by two different modules.
+I failed to predict what kind of question part 2 will be, and because of it, the part 1 solution code couldn't fit with new requirements.
+It also forced me to solve part 2 in part 1's mindset, causing the whole process to even get more jumbled.

+I did get two stars for this day, but I'm not that happy.